Razzula/Keymeleon/examples/README.md

 ### Naming
  The name of the config determines which window it will be used for.
 For example, `Google Chrome.conf` will be used when (you guessed it) Google Chrome is focused.

+ `Google Chrome_LCtrl.conf` would be used when the Left Control key is pressed with Chrome open.

+ Files starting with `_`, such as `_1.conf` are temporary files which hold the information required to easily 'remove' the current layer.

-`default.base` is special, in that it will be used for any applications that don't have their own configs.
+`Default.base` is special, in that it will be used for any applications that don't have their own configs.

 ### Formatting